 The International Court of Justice was established by the Charter of the United Nations, which provides that all Member States of the United Nations are ipso facto parties to the Court’s Statute.
 The Statute, together with the Rules of Court, organizes the composition and functioning of the Court.

 Since October 2001, the Court has also issued Practice Directions for use by States appearing before it.

-The Court first adopted in October 2001 Practice Directions for use by States appearing before it.
-Practice Directions involve no alteration to the Rules of Court, but are additional hereto.
-They are the result of the Court’s ongoing review of its working methods.
-Any amendments to the Practice Directions, following their adoption by the Court, are now posted on the Court’s website and published in the Court’s Yearbook, with a note of any temporal reservations relating to their applicability.
+The Court adopted its first Practice Directions for use by States appearing before it in October 2001.
+Practice Directions supplement, rather than alter, the Rules of Court.
+They reflect the Court’s ongoing review of its working methods.
+Once adopted by the Court, amendments to the Practice Directions are posted on the Court’s website and published in the Court’s Yearbook, with a note of any temporal reservations relating to their applicability.

 In addition to the Statute and the Rules of Court, other legal documents have been adopted by the Court or the United Nations, or concluded by the Court with the host country, and govern certain aspects of hte Court's activities.